top of page

 Your Board at Work

-Stay connected to the activities of the PUSD Board of Education.
+Stay connected to the business and actions of the PUSD Board of Education.

-Regular Board Meeting
+May 22 Regular Board Meeting

 PUSD Education Center, Room 236